M-o-a-T/moat-kv/docs/source/server_protocol.rst

 Chains are governed by three rules:

-* The latest change is at the front of the chain.
+* The most recent change is at the front of the chain.

 * Any node may only appear on the chain once, with the ``tick`` of the latest change by that node.
 If a node changes an entry again, the old